VinceZK/Portal/docs/README.md

 For example, an entity may have a lot of relationships with others, operating the entity as a whole rises the concurrency conflicts.

-The final shot is easy, just call the RESTful API, let JSON-On-Relation help you to forward the changes to DB.
+The final shot is easy, just call the RESTful API, let JSON-On-Relations help you to forward the changes to DB.
 It returns either the successfully saved object or error messages.
 In below excerpt, the “saveUser” method differentiate “update” and “new” mode by checking whether the user object has “INSTANCE_GUID”.
 If it has, then use “put”, otherwise, use “post”.